Wyryki-Wola

 Wyryki-Wola is a village in the administrative district of Gmina Wyryki, within Włodawa County, Lublin Voivodeship, in eastern Poland.

-In September 2025, an AIM-120 AMRAAM missile fired at a Russian Gerbera drone by a Polish F-16 fighter went stray and struck a residential building destroying the roof in Wyryki-Wola, during the Russian drone incursion into Poland.
+In September 2025, an AIM-120 AMRAAM missile fired at a Russian Gerbera drone by a Polish F-16 fighter went astray and struck a residential building which destroyed the roof in Wyryki-Wola, during the Russian drone incursion into Poland.